alphagov/government-service-design-manual/service-manual/governance/governance-principles.md

 We help build services that are continually improved to meet user needs.
 This means:

-* unblocking anything that slows down delivery where the delivery team aren’t empowered to unblock it themselves
+* unblocking anything that slows down delivery where the delivery team doesn't have the authority to do so

 * being available when needed — throughout service delivery